Systemic Lupus (cont.)

 Learn more about: Benlysta

-Scientists have also found that low-dose diet supplementation with omega-3 fish oils could help patients with lupus by decreasing disease activity and possibly decreasing heart-disease risk.
+While there is no specific lupus diet, scientists have found that low-dose diet supplementation with omega-3 fish oils could help patients with lupus by decreasing inflammation and disease activity and possibly decreasing heart-disease risk.
+It is generally recommended that patients with lupus eat a balanced diet that includes plant-based foods and lean sources of protein.

 Get breaking medical news.